olimorris/persisted.nvim/README.md

 Once opened, the available keymaps are:
 * `<CR>` - Source the session file
 * `<C-d>` - Delete the session file

-### Lazy loading

-The plugin is designed to work with startup screens like [vim-startify](https://github.com/mhinz/vim-startify) or [dashboard](https://github.com/glepnir/dashboard-nvim) out of the box.
-It will never load a session automatically by default.

-However, to lazy load the plugin add the `module = "persisted"` line to packer.

 ### Helpers